BASIC Computer Games: Legacy

-Using Vintage Basic, the games can be run on any Microsoft Windows (32-bit or 64-bit), macOS (64-bit only), or Linux (64-bit only) system.
-The source code for the book is provided (with permission of David H Ahl) on Vintage Basic's Basic Computer Games page.
+Using Vintage Basic, the games can be run on Microsoft Windows, macOS, and Linux.
+The source code for the book is provided (with permission of David H Ahl) on the Vintage Basic's Basic Computer Games page.

-A Microsoft Windows machine with the GW-BASIC interpreter (32-bit only) can also run the games.
+A Microsoft Windows machine with the GW-BASIC interpreter can also run the games.

 The games are also compilable and playable with the Microsoft Small Basic development environment for children.
 Computer Science for Kids has released a 2010 Small Basic Edition of the classic Basic Computer Games book called Basic Computer Games: Small Basic Edition.

 A project started on GitHub in 2021 to port the games in these books to modern languages.

 Program listings from the second ("microcomputer") edition, and from More Basic Computer Games, can be run by the open-source Brassica interpreter in R or Python.

+With the BASIC to Javascript compiler, the original 101 games can be run in a web browser.